-The information below lists the Graduate Profile Outcomes from the qualification and related conditions and recommended related quality components.
+The information below lists the Graduate Profile Outcomes from the qualification and recommended related quality components.

-Many of these components appeared in the previous version of the qualification as conditions so providers are urged to consider these in programme development and delivery.
+Many of these components appeared in Version 1 of the qualification as conditions so providers are urged to consider these in programme development and delivery.

-This will include:
+This includes: